 - The Canadian Museum for Human Rights is Canada’s newest museum and the only one in the world dedicated to human rights.
 Entrance is free every first Wednesdays of the month from 4-8 pm, except in the summer.

-- Trace the fascinating history of Manitoba’s electricity at the Manitoba Electrical Museum.
+- Trace the fascinating history of Manitoba’s electricity at the Manitoba Electrical Museum & Education Centre.
+Admission is $3 per person (children 5 and below enter for free).

 - Check out 13 aircrafts that tell the story of military flights in Canada at the Air Force Heritage Park and Museum.